vercel/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 If your page contains frequently updating data, and you don’t need to pre-render the data, you can fetch the data on the [client side](/docs/basic-features/data-fetching/client-side.md).
 An example of this is user-specific data:

 - First, immediately show the page without data.
 Parts of the page can be pre-rendered using Static Generation.
-You can show loading states for missing data.
+You can show loading states for missing data
-- Then, fetch the data on the client side and display it when ready.
+- Then, fetch the data on the client side and display it when ready

 This approach works well for user dashboard pages, for example.
 Because a dashboard is a private, user-specific page, SEO is not relevant and the page doesn’t need to be pre-rendered.
 The data is frequently updated, which requires request-time data fetching.